 Timekpr – Control The Computer Usage Of User Accounts

-Nowadays, the kids are spending more time using Computers than the text books.
-So, ultimately, as parent and a teacher, you must keep an eye on them to know how much time they are spending on Computers, and you should limit their computer usage when it’s not necessary.
+Nowadays, especially in this quarantine time, the kids are probably spending more time using Computers than the text books.
+As a parent and a teacher, you must keep an eye on them to know how much time they are spending on Computers, and you should limit their excessive computer usage.
 There are plenty of parental control applications available to get this job done.
-The one today we are going to discuss is Timekpr-revived.
-It is originally known as Timekpr.
-The developer has renamed it to timekpr-revived and added few more features in the new version.
+The one today we are going to discuss is Timekpr-nExT.
+In this guide we will see, how to control the computer usage of user accounts using Timekpr.

-Install Timekpr in Ubuntu
+Install Timekpr in Linux

-I tested this application in Ubuntu 16.04 LTS version.
+I tested this application in Ubuntu 18.04 LTS version.
 It worked well as expected.

 To install the latest version, add the following PPA: